waitheramwaurar/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword: displays all the lines in the file /etc/passwd that do not contain the pattern "bin"
 18-letteronly: display all the lines of the file /etc/ssh/sshd_config
 19-AZ: Replaces all cahracters A and C from input to z and e respectively
+20-hiago: removes all letters c and C from input